 RISK KEY PERFORMANCE INDICATOR PERIMETER RISK 1 Evolution of the percentage of employees under the age of 30 in the total workforce.
 Geographical: Group Contracts taken into account: Permanent (as of 12/31/2023) RISK 2 % of total workforce trained over the course of the year.
 Geographical: French, German and Swiss entities Contracts taken into account: Permanent (as of 12/31/2023) RISK 3 % of women within the OBSF.
 Geographical: Group RISK 4 % of requests to adapt workstations and support disabled employees fulfilled.
-Geographical: French and German entities Contracts taken into account: no exclusion RISK 5 Tons of CO_2 generated by business travels.
+Geographical: French and German entities Contracts taken into account: no exclusion RISK 5 Tons of CO 2 generated by business travels.
 Geographical: France, Germany, Tunisia, Spain, UK (reporting provided by the Group's travel agency.
 For certain locations onboarded in the course of the year, reporting covers only part of the year) RISK 6 Evolution of paper consumption per FTE.
 Evolution of electricity consumption per FTE.
 Geographical: French, German, Swiss and Tunisian sites For the calculation of electricity consumption, we were unable to obtain the necessary information on time from our supplier for the Saarbrücken, Rottweil and München sites.

-RISK 7 Ratio of suppliers contacted who were evaluated in the framework of the Ecovadis campaign.
-Geographical: French and German entities RISK 8 % of employees exposed to AML/CFT risks who have received training.
-France: The list of employees exposed to AML/CFT risks is defined by Compliance Germany: All employees are exposed to AML/CFT risks except members of the board ("Vorstand") and canteen employees RISK 9 % of employees who have received cybersecurity training.
-Geographical: Group

-REPORTING FRAMEWORK
+aphical: French and German entities

+: The list of employees exposed to AML/CFT risks

+ned by Compliance

+ny: All employees are exposed to AML/CFT risks except members of the aphical: Group

+("Vorstand") and canteen employees